Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This is a premium positioning for multimedia appeal.

-Readers can have the option to select language via on-demand translation widget
+Readers can have the option to select a language via the on-demand translation widget

 New